On congruence modules related to Hilbert Eisenstein series: Hilbert modular varieties and -adic modular forms

-In this section, we briefly review moduli problems with different level structures and their compactifications.
-Then we review the definition of $p$-adic modular forms.
-The main goal in this section is to prove a control theorem (Corollary~\ref{655}) which is a key result in proving Lemma~\ref{711}.
+In this section, we will first review moduli problems with different level structures and their compactifications.
+We then review the definition of $p$-adic modular forms.
+The main goal in this section is to prove a control theorem for $M^{\ord}(\mfr{n},\chi;\Lambda)$ (Corollary~\ref{655}) which is a key result in proving Theorem~\ref{711}.
+We are only able to prove such a theorem by using its geometric formulation (see (\ref{eq:geom_family})).
+This is the aim of the last section.